unsaved/gradle-javaPropFile-plugin/README.txt

     See "doc/build.gradle" for useful examples with Copy task configuration, functional "copy {...}" calls, and filtering a just subset of a predefined file collection.
-    THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

 Expand methods
     File "doc/build.gradle" has an example of expanding property references in